mappite/aGotino/README.md

 # aGotino
-A simple telescope Goto solution based on Arduino Nano (or Uno) that supports:
+A telescope Goto solution based on Arduino (Nano or up) that supports:

 - aGotino commands - any Android phone can act as a remote via an [USB OTG cable](https://www.amazon.com/s?k=usb+otg+cable) and a [Serial App](https://play.google.com/store/apps/details?id=de.kai_morich.serial_usb_terminal&hl=it)
 - basic Meade LX200 protocol - drive with Stellarium or any software that supports INDI

-aGotino is a simple & cheap, but rather good precision, solution for tracking and *augmented starhopping*: you point the scope to something you can  easily find and get help to reach a remote, low magnitude object.
+aGotino allows precise tracking and *augmented starhopping*: you point the scope to something you can easily find and get help to reach a remote, low magnitude object nearby - default *nearby* is 30° so you should always find some bright stars around!
+This *hybrid-goto* solution requires no star alignement procedure to work and you can move and rotate your scope freely until you need that extra help.
+Because no star alignement is required, goto functionality may not be as precise as other solutions however within the dafault 30° the hardware&software accuracy proved to point any object within 30' (a moon size).
+At the beneift of not having to be locked to always use goto.

-No additional boards needed, just wire an Arduino Nano and two Stepper Drivers to do the job.
+No additional boards needed, just wire Arduino and two stepper Drivers to do the job.
 Photos and hardware details on [CloudyNights (English)](https://www.cloudynights.com/topic/735800-agotino-a-simple-arduino-nano-goto/) or [Astronomia.com (Italian)](https://www.astronomia.com/forum/showthread.php?34605-aGotino-un-goto-con-Arduino).

 ![aGotino](https://www.cloudynights.com/uploads/gallery/album_14775/sml_gallery_329462_14775_4192.jpg)

 ### Features

 - tracking - move Right Ascension at sidereal speed, 1x
-- two buttons to cycle among forward and backward speeds (8x) on RA&Dec
+- two buttons to cycle among RA&Dec forward and backward speeds (8x)
-  - press both for 1sec to change side of pier (default West, see below).
+  - press both buttons for 1sec to change side of pier (default West, see below).
 - listen on serial port for basic LX200 commands
 - listen on serial port for aGotino commands
   - 248 bright stars + Messier Objects in memory (pending to add more)